w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 ### Glossary items with specific guidance

-Additional guidance is provided for the following glossary entries from WCAG 2 when applying them to non-web documents and software.
+Additional guidance is provided for the following glossary entries from WCAG 2 when applying them to non-web documents and non-web software.

 #### dfn-accessibility-supported

-##### Applying “accessibility supported” to non-web documents and software
+##### Applying “accessibility supported” to non-web documents and non-web software

-This applies directly as written and as described in the WCAG 2 glossary, replacing “browsers and other user agents” with “user agents or other software”, replacing “user agents” with “user agents or other software”, replacing “web content technology” with “non-web document or software technology”, adding “or other software extension” after “plug-in”, and replacing all five of the Notes with a single Note: “Note: The concepts behind the five Notes and in Understanding Accessibility Supported are applicable to web technologies.
+This applies directly as written and as described in the WCAG 2 glossary, replacing “browsers and other user agents” with “user agents or other software”, replacing “user agents” with “user agents or other software”, replacing “web content technology” with “non-web document or non-web software technology”, adding “or other software extension” after “plug-in”, and replacing all five of the Notes with a single Note: “Note: The concepts behind the five Notes and in Understanding Accessibility Supported are applicable to web technologies.
 The same or similar factors are applicable for non-web technologies.”

 With these substitutions and addition, it would read: